Welcome to my Artefacts 632

 -

-Delayed help-seeking when symptoms worsen
+Delayed seeking in help when symptoms worsen

 -